 Lifespan: Some reclaimed flooring has lasted well over a century and should last several more lifetimes.
 If they are ever stripped, they will biodegrade — of they can be reclaimed once again.

-Materials: Another variation on hardwood planks is engineered wood flooring (http://www.networx.com/article/experts-talk-about-engineered-wood).
-These typically have up to 10 layers of wood glued together — a hardwood surface over a layer of softwood and a layer of plywood.
+Materials: Another variation on hardwood planks is engineered wood flooring.
+This typically has up to 10 layers of wood glued together — a hardwood surface over layers of softwood and plywood.
 That's three types of wood to check for sustainable growth.
 Look for FSC and SFI certifications, and engineered wood with recycled materials.

 Manufacturing: Some engineered woods are manufactured with formaldehyde and other dangerous chemicals in the binders and glues, and may have high VOC levels.